practicusai/docs/docs/k8s-setup.md

 Practicus AI helm chart's come with many default values that you can leave as-is, especially for local dev/test configurations.

-For all other settings, we suggest you to use values-x.yaml files
+For all other settings, we suggest you to use values-console.yaml file

 ```shell
 mkdir ~/practicus